confluentinc/ksql/documentation/quickstart-docker.rst

 .. sourcecode:: bash

-   $ docker-compose exec ksql-application java -jar /app2/ksql-cli-1.0-SNAPSHOT-standalone.jar local --bootstrap-server kafka:29092
+   $ docker-compose exec ksql-cli java -jar /app2/ksql-cli-1.0-SNAPSHOT-standalone.jar local --bootstrap-server kafka:29092

 2. (Optional) You can use the argument ``--properties-file`` to specify a file to override any Kafka properties when starting KSQL.
 For example, if you want to set ``auto.offset.reset=earliest``, you can override these settings as follows.
 NOTE: set ``auto.offset.reset=earliest`` if you want the STREAM or TABLE to process data already in the Kafka topic instead of just new data.
 Here is a sample properties file.